Why are thank-you notes important? How long does a thank-you note have to be? Here are the oft-forgotten fundamentals of writing a thank-you note.

 At what age should kids send thank-you notes?

 It’s a great idea to get children in the habit of writing their own thank-you notes by preschool age.
-If your child can’t write yet, transcribe the note for him and have him write (or scribble!) his name at the end.
+If your child can’t write yet, transcribe the note for them and have them write (or scribble!) their name at the end.
 Recipients—whether grandparents, other family members, or friends—are guaranteed to be delighted!

 Say thank you with a note … and a gift!

 Did you know?

 Do you have any tips for writing the best thank you cards?
 Do you still write thank-you notes?
 Let us know in the comments below!